Under the Ladder: Eurovision Song Contest

 On 16 January 2018, Mélovin was confirmed as one of the 18 competing acts in Vidbir 2018, the Ukrainian national selection for the Eurovision Song Contest 2018, with the song "Under the Ladder".
 He competed in the second semi-final on 17 February 2018, where he qualified to the final as one of the top three finishers, placing first with the highest number of televotes from the Ukrainian public and second-highest number of jury votes from the jury consisting of Jamala, Andriy Danylko, and Eugene Filatov.
 He won the final on 24 February and represented Ukraine in the Eurovision Song Contest 2018.

 The song competed in the second semi-final, held on 10 May 2018 in Lisbon, Portugal.
 It qualified for the final, finishing in 6th place, and finished in 17th place in the final, getting seventh place with the public (119 points), but last place with the juries (11 points).
+This was one of the lowest placement of Ukraine at the Eurovision Song Contest in history.